Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Static properties of Bogoliubov vacua close to scission

 \subsection{Geometry of the scission configurations}

-A prominent mode in the fission of actinides is the standard II (SII) one ~\cite{brosa1990nuclear}.
+A prominent mode in the fission of actinides is the standard II (SII)~\cite{brosa1990nuclear}.
 This early branch of the fission output channels is characterized by an asymmetric repartition of matter between the heavy fragment, close to magicity, and an elongated light fragment.
 In the context of constrained Hartree-Fock-Bogoliubov (HFB) calculations, the SII mode manifests itself by a valley in the quadrupole-octupole HFB energy surface.
 We show in FIG.~\ref{fig:pes} such an energy surface obtained for the $^{252}$Cf with the Gogny D1M effective interaction~\cite{goriely2009first}.
 The corresponding constrained HFB states all possess a significant number of particle remaining in the neck.
-This translates into neck operator expectation values $\langle \hat{Q}_{neck}\rangle >5$ along with a residual inter-fragment nuclear interaction of the order of a hundred MeV~\cite{younes2011nuclear,carpentier2024microscopic}.
-To study the SII mode in a regime where the nuclear inter-fragment interaction becomes significantly smaller than the Coulomb repulsion, we start from an asymmetric HFB solution present in the energy landscape and solve the HFB equations with the additional constraint $\langle \hat{Q}_{neck}\rangle = 0.4$ on the neck operator.
-With this choice of number of particles in the neck, we expect an inter-fragment nuclear interaction of the order of 20 MeV~\cite{younes2011nuclear,carpentier2024microscopic} along with Coulomb repulsion of the order of 180 MeV.
-On top of that, the constraint on $\beta_{30}$ was roughly tuned so to stick to a number of particle close to 142 in the heavy fragment.
-We carry a similar procedure to generate a Bogoliubov vacuum representative of the super-long (SL) mode.
-These two Bogoliubov vacua are marked with red symbols in the pannel (a) of FIG.~\ref{fig:pes}, while we plot their local one-body density in the pannels (b) and (c).
+This translates into an isoscalar neck operator expectation values $\langle \hat{Q}_{neck}\rangle >5$ along with a residual inter-fragment nuclear interaction of the order of a hundred MeV~\cite{younes2011nuclear,carpentier2024microscopic}.
+For the sake of completness we recall here the definition of the neck operator

+We use the standard convention $a_{neck}=1$ fm$^2$.
+The neck position $z_{neck}$ is chosen as the z-coordinate minimizing the local one-body density.